JGustavoBFlores/LearnFORTRAN/Do's, If's and What Else/Do's If's and What Else.md

 Our final <i>Y</i> is bigger than 10, what happens is that before starting this last loop, its value was 5, which is less than 10 so the program goes through the statements one more time, its final value is more than 10 so it exits the loop.

 <hr>

+Now it is time to visit the logical variables, this are very special variables that can only have one of two values: ``` true ```